api-platform/docs/core/operations.md

 `PATCH`  | no        | Apply a partial modification to an element | yes `DELETE` | no        | Delete an element                          | yes

+> [!NOTE]
-Note: the `PATCH` method must be enabled explicitly in the configuration, refer to the [Content Negotiation](content-negotiation.md) section for more information.
+> The `PATCH` method must be enabled explicitly in the configuration, refer to the [Content Negotiation](content-negotiation.md) section for more information.

+---

+> [!NOTE]
-Note: with JSON Merge Patch, the [null values will be skipped](https://symfony.com/doc/current/components/serializer.html#skipping-null-values) in the response.
+> With JSON Merge Patch, the [null values will be skipped](https://symfony.com/doc/current/components/serializer.html#skipping-null-values) in the response.

+---

+> [!NOTE]
-Note: Current `PUT` implementation behaves more or less like the `PATCH` method.
+> Current `PUT` implementation behaves more or less like the `PATCH` method.
-Existing properties not included in the payload are **not** removed, their current values are preserved.
+> Existing properties not included in the payload are **not** removed, their current values are preserved.
-To remove an existing property, its value must be explicitly set to `null`.
+> To remove an existing property, its value must be explicitly set to `null`.

 ## Enabling and Disabling Operations